 My Values as a Therapist

-I have made a personal and professional commitment to engage in embodied ongoing work around examining my biases and how I have been conditioned as a white, cisgender, queer woman.
-This involves the commitment to continually and actively take steps to examine and dismantle oppression within myself, all the ways in which I practice therapy, the therapy space, and the systems in which we all exist; practicing reconciliation when I make mistakes and creating spaces that liberate us all so that we can collectively thrive.
-I attend a monthly consultation group for white therapists, led by Richla Davis, a Black psychotherapist/anti-oppression consultant.
-I also participate in a psychodrama group, led by Leticia Nieto Psy.
-D. LMFT, exploring the dynamics of oppression and privilege and the healing nature of group spontaneity and creativity.
-Lastly, I take part in a community called Art for Social Change (Lewis and Clark University), utilizing art in relationship to dismantle oppression.
+I have made a commitment to engage in ongoing anti-racism/anti oppression education, examining my biases and how I have been conditioned as a white, U.S. born, cisgender, queer woman.
+This involves the commitment to actively take steps to examine and dismantle oppression within myself, all the ways in which I practice therapy, the therapy space, and the systems in which we all exist; practicing reconciliation when I make mistakes and working alongside various communities that liberate and restore us all so that we can collectively thrive.
+I attend a monthly consultation group for white therapists, led by Richla Davis, a Black therapist/anti-oppression consultant.